cysnhr/discontinued-100-days-of-code/log.md

 **Thoughts:** I FINISHED THE COURSE.
 (The challenges, more like, and I didn't even write that perfect code BUT STILL.)

-**Link to work:** HAHAHA I'm proud to put this on https://www.freecodecamp.org/learn/scientific-computing-with-python/#python-for-everybody.
+**Link to work:** HAHAHA I'm proud to put this on https://www.freecodecamp.org/certification/cysnhr/scientific-computing-with-python-v7.
+It's such a nice community, I must say, I got so much help from the forum even without posting a lot.
+I love how there's so much activity and no one is shy to ask questions.